 3. Search results are not what’s expected – Searching for an application programming interface (API) often doesn’t land within the top search results.
 There is a lack of trust due to cross-site navigation doesn’t behave as expected.

-I was lucky enough to have a dedicated researcher assigned to understand the developer’s pain points.
+On-Premise Field Research – I was lucky enough to have a dedicated researcher assigned to understand the developer’s pain points.
 First, I outlined two likely scenarios in the ongoing search for the proper API.

-Developer 1 needs to identify and learn the right JavaScript API to accomplish a specific development task.
-He starts by investigating which API is right for his needs.
+Developer 1 needs to identify and learn the correct JavaScript API to complete a specific development task.
+He begins by researching which API meets his needs.
+He starts by searching with keywords on Google until he finds an API that closely matches his requirements..

-He’ll first search using keywords in Google until he finds an API that strongly resembles what he needs.
-He’ll then forage by browsing reference pages (and all related “See Also” pages) for sibling APIs to build a mental map of the API surface.
-Ultimately, Dev 1 wants to be confident that he’s using the optimal, best-matched API for the task.
-For example, in implementing a fly-out menu, Dev 1 reviewed related APIs to check whether the best solution may be a subclass of the API he was looking at.
+Then, he researches by browsing reference pages and all related “See Also” pages to create a mental map of the API landscape.
+Ultimately, Developer 1 aims to be confident that he’s selecting the most suitable, best-matched API for his task.
+For example, when implementing a fly-out menu, Developer 1 reviews related APIs to determine whether the best solution is a subclass of the API he initially considered.